 In addition to the other information in this Annual Report on Form 10-K, you should carefully consider the risk factors discussed in this Annual Report on Form 10-K in evaluating Cohu and our business (the "risk factors").
-Many of the following risks and uncertainties are, and will be, exacerbated by the COVID-19 pandemic and any adverse impacts on the global business and economic environment as a result.
 If any of the identified risks actually occur, our business, financial condition and results of operations could be materially adversely affected, the trading price of our common stock could decline, and you may lose all or part of your investment in our common stock.
 The risks and uncertainties described in this Annual Report on Form 10-K are not the only ones we face.
 Additional risks that we currently do not know about, or that we currently deem to be immaterial, may also impair our business operations or the trading price of our common stock.